markt-de/puppet-galera/README.md

 * `wsrep_group_comm_port`: Specifies the port to use for galera clustering.
 Valid options: an integer.
 Default: `4567`
 * `wsrep_inc_state_transfer_port`: Specifies the port to use for galera incremental state transfer.
 Valid options: an integer.
 Default: `4568`
 * `wsrep_sst_auth`: Specifies the authentication information to use for SST.
 Valid options: a string.
 Default: `root:<%= $root_password %>`
 * `wsrep_sst_method`: Specifies the method to use for state snapshot transfer between nodes.
-Valid options: mysqldump, rsync, skip, xtrabackup.
+Valid options: mysqldump, rsync, skip, xtrabackup, xtrabackup-v2 (Percona).
 Default: `rsync`
 * `wsrep_state_transfer_port`: Specifies the port to use for galera state transfer.
 Valid options: an integer.
 Default: `4444`

 #### Class: `galera::firewall`